-- A student is considered truant if he/she is absent without an acceptable excuse for all or part of one or more days during which school is held.
-After a student becomes truant two or more times the school will: - Notify parent/guardian by sending a truancy warning letter.
+A student is considered truant if they are absent without an acceptable excuse for all or part of one or more days during which school is held.
+After a student becomes unexcused two or more times the school will:

+• Notify parent/guardian by sending a truancy warning letter.